PDrifting/CBookDraft/book.markdown

 Address of *u32Bar = 0x7ffd0424af00
 ```

-When we say pointers store an address of something, we can clearly see this is true.
-The address stored at \*u32Bar is the same address of the variable u32Foo.
+When we say pointers store an address of something, we can see this is true.
+The address stored at \*u32Bar is the same as the variable u32Foo.
 This should be the case because we assigned the address of u32Foo to \*u32Bar when we declared \*u32Bar.
-By using the amperstand \[&] we fetched the address of u32Foo.
+By using the ampersand \[&] we fetched the address of u32Foo.
 We will see this replicates in the same way when we deal with the other pieces of this example.

 Let's take a look at how the struct TFCP addresses and pointers are laid out in memory.